-As of September 2019 Professional Academy will be offering the the update CMI level 5 Management & Leadership syllabus.
+As of September 2019 Professional Academy will only be offering the the updated CMI level 5 Management & Leadership syllabus.

 Building on your ‘hands on’ management experience, this course focuses on the practical aspects of management including using plans to manage resources, personnel and customer awareness.

 Who are Management and Leadership qualifications for?